Toyota GR GT Could Be the Most Exciting V8 Supercar of the Decade

 Hybrid V8 Power

 At the heart of the GR GT lies an all-new 4.0-litre twin-turbocharged V8 paired with a single electric motor in a hybrid system.
-Toyota is targeting more than 650PS (around 641bhp) and over 850Nm of torque, making this comfortably the most powerful production Toyota ever built.
+Toyota is targeting more than 650PS (around 641bhp) and over 850Nm of torque.
+This makes it comfortably the most powerful production Toyota ever built.
 (GAZOO Racing)

-Power is sent to the rear wheels through a newly developed eight-speed automatic transaxle, helping achieve ideal weight distribution and razor-sharp handling.
+Power is sent to the rear wheels through a newly developed eight-speed automatic transaxle.
+Subsequently, this helps achieve ideal weight distribution and razor-sharp handling.

 Toyota is aiming for: